nim-lang/Nim/doc/manual.rst

     echo "invalid index"

-The current implementation allows to switch between these different behaviors via ``--panics:on|off``.
+The current implementation allows to switch between these different behaviors via `--panics:on|off`:option:.
 When panics are turned on, the program dies with a panic, if they are turned off the runtime errors are turned into exceptions.
-The benefit of ``--panics:on`` is that it produces smaller binary code and the compiler has more freedom to optimize the code.
+The benefit of `--panics:on`:option: is that it produces smaller binary code and the compiler has more freedom to optimize the code.

 An `unchecked runtime error`:idx: is an error that is not guaranteed to be